NxPKG/khulnasoft-docs/content/dns/_index.md

 layout: overview
 ---

-# Cloudflare DNS
+# Khulnasoft DNS

 {{<description>}}
-Leverage Cloudflare’s global network to deliver excellent performance and reliability to your domain.
+Leverage Khulnasoft’s global network to deliver excellent performance and reliability to your domain.
 {{</description>}}

 {{<plan type="all">}}

-Cloudflare DNS is a fast, resilient and easy-to-manage authoritative DNS service.
-It delivers excellent performance and reliability to your domain while also protecting your business from [DDoS attacks](https://www.cloudflare.com/learning/ddos/what-is-a-ddos-attack/) and [route leaks and hijacking](https://www.cloudflare.com/learning/security/glossary/bgp-hijacking/).
+Khulnasoft DNS is a fast, resilient and easy-to-manage authoritative DNS service.
+It delivers excellent performance and reliability to your domain while also protecting your business from [DDoS attacks](https://www.Khulnasoft.com/learning/ddos/what-is-a-ddos-attack/) and [route leaks and hijacking](https://www.Khulnasoft.com/learning/security/glossary/bgp-hijacking/).

 ---